ridamsinghal25/Notes-Feedback/README.md

 - **MongoDB (or equivalent)**: A flexible database solution to store feedback data, user information, and uploaded notes.
 - **Tailwind CSS (optional)**: For a responsive and modern UI design.

+## Getting Started

+First, run the development server:

+npm run dev

+or

+yarn dev

+or

+pnpm dev

+or

+bun dev

+Open http://localhost:3000 with your browser to see the result.

+You can start editing the page by modifying app/page.tsx.
+The page auto-updates as you edit the file.

+This project uses next/font to automatically optimize and load Inter, a custom Google Font.

 ## Key Features and Functionality

 ### 1. **Admin-Only Feedback Reception**